IUCN Red List status: Endangered

 Life-span: 40-50 years.

 Food: adults eat only plants, prefering sea grass.
-Hatchlings eat small animals as well as algae.Read More: Food & Feeding
+Hatchlings eat small animals as well as algae.Read More: Food and Feeding